Man sits at his desk and looks on his monitor.

 You don’t need advanced tech skills or a hefty budget to create an effective website.
 What matters is a clean, user-friendly design that is fast, and regularly updated.

-Author website: Four key principles for your digital hub
+Author website: 4 key principles for your digital hub

 When you’re starting as an author, your budget is likely tight.
-On top of the essential costs of editing and the cover design, adding the expense of hosting and building a website might seem excessive.
-However, investing in a professional website from the beginning is one of the smartest moves you can make.
+Besides the costs of editing and cover design, adding website hosting and building costs may seem excessive.
+However, investing in a professional website is one of the smartest moves you can make.
+Build it right the first time and eliminate the need for costly overhauls or rushed fixes later.
+To make sure it serves your needs well, apply these four key principles:

 Recommended article

-2. Have clear and visible call-to-actions
+2. Have clear and visible calls-to-action

-Your website lets you control how people find you online, what they do on your site, and their overall experience.
-Thus, a targeted call-to-action (CTA) strategy enhances your website’s engagement and conversion rates.
-Place various CTAs on your website.
-Encourage visitors to sign up for your newsletter, or connect on social media profiles.
+You can use your website to sell books or merchandise.
+However, it’s unlikely to happen at the beginning because people don't know you yet.
+So, use your website to grow your fan base.
+A well-designed call to action (CTA) improves user engagement and conversions on your website.
+Place various CTAs on your website that encourage visitors to sign up for your email list, or connect on social media profiles.
 You may not sell directly, but you should still link to the online stores where you sell your books, such as Amazon and Kobo.

 Optimize your CTAs.
 Use clear and attractive buttons that prompt visitors to act.
 Make it tempting for readers to click!